NANDSC Fundamental Neuroscience Working Group

 Charge of the Committee

-This new NANDS Working Group will provide scientific guidance via NANDS Council to NINDS on how best to advance FN research.
+This NANDS Working Group provided scientific guidance via NANDS Council to NINDS on how best to advance FN research.

-• Look to the future of FN by identifying critical gaps, key unanswered questions and new opportunities in FN research.
+• Looked to the future of FN by identifying critical gaps, key unanswered questions and new opportunities in FN research.

-• Evaluate the effectiveness and potential of current NINDS programs to support the breadth of FN research.
+• Evaluated the effectiveness and potential of current NINDS programs to support the breadth of FN research.

-• Propose and prioritize concepts and strategies with the potential to enhance the overall impact of NINDS FN research over the next 5-10 years.
+• Proposed and prioritized concepts and strategies with the potential to enhance the overall impact of NINDS FN research over the next 5-10 years.

 Process, Deliverables, and Timeframe

-• Consider specific recommendations to optimize or enhance current NINDS programs in support of the FN research mission.
+• Considered specific recommendations to optimize or enhance current NINDS programs in support of the FN research mission.

-• Identify opportunities that NINDS could take to facilitate innovation and enable discoveries that are not currently addressed in FN.
+• Identified opportunities that NINDS could take to facilitate innovation and enable discoveries that are not currently addressed in FN.

-• Evaluate how the NINDS might support the development, refinement, dissemination and broad use of next generation technologies, approaches, or resources to open new areas of exploration.
+• Evaluated how the NINDS might support the development, refinement, dissemination and broad use of next generation technologies, approaches, or resources to open new areas of exploration.

-• Present its final report of findings stemming from the above charge to the full NANDS Council.
+• Presented its final report of findings stemming from the above charge to the full NANDS Council.

 Working Group Members